 Haloumi is a hard cheese of Greek origin.
 It does well in hot weather, as the salt on the surface of the cheese from brining helps to inhibit the growth of bad bacteria and unwanted molds.

 - Bring the milk temperature up to 86°F over low heat in your cheese pot.
+Add starter culture and mix in well.

 - Add the diluted rennet to the milk once it has reached temperature.
 Incorporate the rennet using slow, steady up-and-down motions.
 Stir in this manner for one minute, a bit longer if you are using farm-fresh cow milk.